5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund!

 4. Use Credit Cards with Rewards

 I have a Capital One Venture Rewards Card that gives me 1.25 miles on every dollar purchase.
 Upon signing up, most credit cards give you a large amount of miles (20k+) if you spend a certain amount within three months.
-I often make large purchases on my card to get the mileage and then pay it back ASAP.
-I never spend money using my credit card that I don't have coming in.
-There is an app called The Points Guy (TPG) To Go that helps you maximize your card rewards.
+I often make large purchases on my card to get the points and then pay it back ASAP.
+Last year, I upgraded my life and got the Chase Sapphire Reserve Card.
+Using points from my Sapphire Reserve, I was able to book 5 flights totaling $2,000.
+Read my review of the Sapphire Reserve here.

 5. Get Paid to Take Surveys